GLIMS-RGI/rgi_user_guide/docs/01_introduction.md

 *RGI 7.0 Consortium, 2023.
 Randolph Glacier Inventory - A Dataset of Global Glacier Outlines, Version 7.0.
 Boulder, Colorado USA.
 NSIDC: National Snow and Ice Data Center. doi:10.5067/f6jmovy5navz.
 Online access: https://doi.org/10.5067/f6jmovy5navz*

-All names of the consortium are listed in [](rgi-consortium).
 We request all users to use this reference in publications that use RGI 7.0 data.
+All names of the consortium are listed in the [RGI 7.0 Consortium](rgi-consortium).

 **This user guide should be cited as**: